Mikkel-R-Rahbek/SocialDataFinal/index.md

             >
     </div>
     <p>
        On figure 6 a full heatmap is shown for each year of the reported Bigfoot sightings in the dataset.
 It includes
     </p>
+    <h3>Figure 7: An audio clip of a Bigfoot howl</h3>
     <audio controls>
     <source src="{{ site.baseurl }}/SocialDataFinal/assets/images/Bigfoot_sound.mp3" type="audio/mpeg">
     Your browser does not support the audio element.